MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - have a plan for associated server failures
 - be prepared with list of alternate storage vendors

-for the digital perservation commons
+for the digital preservation commons

 - develop standards
 - share experience of reliability of cloud vendors